The Girl from Hollywood: Commentary

 Burroughs wrote only a handful of contemporary novels, finding greater success in his heroic fiction and science fiction.
 Unlike his more popular books, this story boasts no gleaming hero and heroine, since both have been entangled by substance abuse.

-"He was one of those men who could drink, or leave it alone.
-The world is full of them, and so are the cemeteries."

 At the time of this story, Burroughs was familiar with Hollywood since several of his novels had already been brought to film.

-"You mustn't even think of going into pictures.
-I lived in Los Angeles long enough to learn that the life is oftentimes a hard one, filled with disappointment, disillusionment, and regrets—principally regrets."

 In Tarzan Forever, biographer John Taliaferro explains that the Pennington's Ranch resembles Burroughs's own Tarzana, California home: "Rancho del Ganado is Tarzana to the last detail; the description of roads, trails, topography, and architecture verge on the encyclopedic - and thus have great historical value for anyone trying to picture the original Tarzana before it became suburbia."

-Copyright
+Public Domain status

-The copyright for this story has expired in Australia and thus now resides in the public domain there.
-The text is available via Project Gutenberg Australia.
-It is also available at the main Project Gutenberg.
+The copyright for this story has expired in the United States as a published work from 1923 and in other countries where the term of copyright is life+70.
+The text is available via Project Gutenberg Australia, Faded Page (Canada) and at the main Project Gutenberg.